The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

-We first focus on anaylzing the quantum pebbling cost of a line graph $L_N$ with $N$ nodes $\{1,\ldots, N\}$ and edges $(i,i+1)$ for each $1 \leq i <N$.
-Clasically, there is a trivial black pebbling strategy for the line graph with simply walks a single pebble from node $1$ to node $N$ over $N$ pebbling rounds, i.e., in each round $i$ we place a new pebble on node $i$ and then delete the pebble on node $i-1$.
+\paragraph{Reversible Pebbling Attacks on Line Graphs.} We first focus on analyzing the reversible pebbling cost of a line graph $L_N$ with $N$ nodes $\{1,\ldots, N\}$ and edges $(i,i+1)$ for each $1 \leq i <N$.
+Classically, there is a trivial black pebbling strategy for the line graph with simply walks a single pebble from node $1$ to node $N$ over $N$ pebbling rounds, i.e., in each round $i$ we place a new pebble on node $i$ and then delete the pebble on node $i-1$.
 This pebbling strategy is clearly optimal as the maximum space usage is just $1$ and the space-time cost is just $N \times 1 = N$.
-However, this simple pebbling strategy is no longer legal in the quantum pebbling game and it is a bit tricky just to find a quantum pebbling strategy whose space-time cost is significantly lower than $O(N^2)$ --- the space-time cost of the na\"ive pebbling strategy which avoids removing pebbles.
-We give a recursive quantum pebbling attack with space-time complexity $\O{N^{1+\epsilon}}$ for any constant $\epsilon >0$.
+However, this simple pebbling strategy is no longer legal in the reversible pebbling game and it is a bit tricky just to find a reversible pebbling strategy whose space-time cost is significantly lower than $\O{N^2}$ --- the space-time cost of the na\"ive pebbling strategy which avoids removing pebbles.
+In \thmref{thm:line} we show that the (sequential) reversible space-time complexity of a line graph is $\O{N^{1+\frac{2}{\sqrt{\log N}}}}$.
+A similar argument seems to be implicitly assumed by Bennett~\cite{Bennett89} though the argument was never explicitly formalized as a reversible pebbling strategy.
+The result improves upon a result of Li and Vit\'{a}nyi~\cite{LiVit96} who showed that the space-time complexity is at most $\O{N^{\log 3} \log N}$\footnote{The pebbling of Li and Vit\'{a}nyi~\cite{LiVit96} runs in time $\O{N^{\log 3}}$ while using at most $\O{\log N}$ pebbles.
+Our pebbling strategy uses more pebbles to reduce the overall space-time cost by improving the pebbling time.}.

 Because the space-time complexity of the line graph $G=L_N$ is so low, it is a poor choice for an iMHF $f_{G,H}$ or for password hashing~\cite{SP:BloHarZho18}.
 However, the line graph $L_N$ naturally corresponds to widely deployed password hashing algorithms like BCRYPT \cite{USENIX:ProMaz99} and PBKDF2 \cite{rfc2898} which use hash iteration to increase costs where the parameter $N$ controls the number of hash iterations.
-Thus, to understand the cost of a (quantum) brute-force password cracking attack it is useful to analyze the (quantum) pebbling cost of $L_N$.
+Thus, to understand the cost of a (quantum) brute-force password cracking attack it is useful to analyze the (reversible) pebbling cost of $L_N$.